truggles/get_eia_demand_data/README.md

 this will create 3 new files, EASTER, TEXAS, and WESTERN representing the 3 main interconnects in CONUS.

+An alternative US48 (CONUS) file is also created for comparisons.
+To check a really simple anomaly IDing and imputation method, one can run `./simple_mean_impute.py` to create versions of the BA files where the mean values have been imputed.

 # Details

 The first 5 hours of July 1st 2015 are skipped in the output because that